Human Resources Division

 To help speed up your application process, we recommend you have your official copies of your transcripts from both your high school and every college you have attended.
 If you received a GED, please request an official transcript of your test grades.

-After reviewing and approving your pre-application information you’ll be required to take a high-intensity fitness evaluation to assess both aerobic and anaerobic fitness.
+After reviewing and approving your pre-application information you’ll be required to take a high-intensity to assess both aerobic and anaerobic fitness.
 It features a standardized set of criteria and includes no rest breaks between exercises.

 In order to be admitted to the test site, you must bring your: